Emanuele Castellano

 Naples in a week: Capodimonte Museum

 When it comes to art and culture in Naples, you are truly spoilt for choice.
 This third day of your trip to Naples in a week you can dedicate entirely to the cultural attractions of the city.
-In the morning we recommend to visit Capodimonte Museum, one of Italy's largest art galleries, with a vast collection of works of art by famous artists such as Caravaggio, Tiziano and Raffaello.
+In the morning, visit the Capodimonte Museum, one of Italy's largest art galleries, with works by Caravaggio, Titian, and Raphael.
+The museum is surrounded by the greenery of the Real Bosco di Capodimonte, a green lung of the city, offering beautiful views of the city and Mount Vesuvius.

-Visit Capodimonte Museum
+- Capodimonte Museum

-Visit the National Archaeological Museum of Naples
+- National Archaeological Museum of Naples (MANN)

 Day 4: a day-trip to Vesuvius, between hiking, archaeology and fresh local products